King Features Syndicate: History

 William Randolph Hearst's newspapers began syndicating material in 1895 after receiving requests from other newspapers.
 The first official Hearst syndicate was called Newspaper Feature Service, Inc., established in 1913.
 In 1914, Hearst and his manager Moses Koenigsberg consolidated all of Hearst's syndication enterprises under one banner (although Newspaper Feature Service was still in operation into at least the 1930s).
 Koenigsberg gave it his own name (the German word König means king) when he launched King Features Syndicate on November 16, 1915.

 Production escalated in 1916 with King Features buying and selling its own staff-created feature material.
 A trade publication — Circulation — was published by King Features between 1916 and 1933.
-In January 1929, the world-famous Popeye the sailor man character was introduced in King Features' Thimble Theater comic strip.
+In January 1929, the world-famous Popeye character was introduced in King Features' Thimble Theater comic strip.

-King Features had a series of hits during the 1930s with the launch of Blondie (1930–present), Flash Gordon (1934–2003), Mandrake the Magician (1934–2013), and The Phantom (1936–present).
+King Features had a series of hits during the 1930s with the launch of Blondie (1930–present), Flash Gordon (1934–2003 Note: Relaunched again in October 2023 by Dan Schkade as a daily and Sunday strip), Mandrake the Magician (1934–2013), and The Phantom (1936–present).
 In March 1936, a fictional, magical animal called Eugene the Jeep was added to Popeye, and trademarked.

 King Features remained a "powerhouse" syndicate throughout the 1950s and the 1960s.
 In 1965 it launched a children's comic and coloring page.

 In 1986, King Features acquired the Register and Tribune Syndicate for $4.3 million.
 Later that year, Hearst bought News America Syndicate (formerly Publishers-Hall).
 By this point, with both King Features and News America (renamed North America Syndicate), Hearst led all syndication services with 316 features.

 In 2007, King Features donated its collection of comic-strip proof sheets (two sets of over 60 years' accumulation) to the Billy Ireland Cartoon Library & Museum and the Michigan State University Comic Art Collection while retaining the collection in electronic form for reference purposes.

-In November 2015, King Features released a book, entitled “King of the Comics: One Hundred Years of King Features Syndicate” to commemorate its 100th anniversary.
+In November 2015, King Features released a book, entitled "King of the Comics: One Hundred Years of King Features Syndicate" to commemorate its 100th anniversary.
 The book features a compilation of strips and the histories behind King Features strips.

 As of 2016, with 62 strips being syndicated, Hearst was considered the second-largest comics service, second only to Uclick (now known as Andrews McMeel Syndication).

 In December 2017, King Features appointed CJ Kettler as president of the company.
-Kettler previously was CEO of Sunbow Entertainment and the executive producer of the Netflix TV series Carmen Sandiego.
+Kettler previously was CEO of Sunbow Entertainment and the executive producer of the Netflix series Carmen Sandiego.